 Do you like meringue or not like meringue?
 Either way, this Coconut Cream Pie is a treat and I hope you enjoy it around your table as we do around ours.

 Tips for Making This Coconut Cream Pie

-- Always start with room temperature ingredients for the best results.
+- Always start with room-temperature ingredients for the best results.

-- Chill the pie filling overnight for best results when it comes to firming up.
+- Chill the pie filling overnight for the best results when it comes to firming up.
 Most traditional pies use a thickener like cornstarch but for this low carb filling gelatin is used and it needs a lot of time to firm up enough to be sliceable.

 - When sweetening the meringue for the top of the pie be sure to use a superfine sweetener or one that will easily dissolve while the egg whites are whipping up into stiff peaks.

 - After topping the Coconut Cream Pie and baking the meringue, let the pie cool completely and chill again for at least an hour or two to make it the perfect set texture.
 The coconut filling will loosen up some as it cooks so it needs to chill again to thicken up.